Boydbueno/php-game-whut/readme.md

 # PHP Game: Whut?!
 > A theoretical game written in PHP.
-Just part of the API is written and this is tested by unit tests written in (phpspec)[http://www.phpspec.net/en/stable/].
+Just part of the API is written and this is tested by unit tests written in [phpspec](http://www.phpspec.net/en/stable/).
 > This project was started to get a better understanding of unit testing, test driven development and design patterns

-Below are the contents of `spec/tests.txt`, display all the currently build tests and functionality:
+Below are the contents of `spec/tests.txt`, displaying all the currently build tests and functionality:
 ```
       Behaviors\AI\Aggressive